-- Violation of any academic standard and disturbance during class such as persistently speaking without permission, engaging in activities that are not related to the class, inappropriate use of electronic devices, cell phones or laptops, sleeping in class, frequent absences, instigating others not to attend the class, etc. - Unauthorised distribution of course material and course lecture notes for commercial purposes. - Video or audio recordings of classes without the instructor's express consent and authorisation.
+- Causing any disruptions during class, persistently speaking without permission, engaging in activities that are not related to the class, sleeping in class, eating food, smoking electronic cigarettes in class, instigating others not to attend the class, etc. - Unauthorized distribution of course material and course lecture notes for commercial purposes. - Video or audio recordings of classes without the instructor's express consent and authorization. - Engaging in any act that may cause mental, emotional, or physical damage to anyone, such asbullying and harassment. - Accessing to the Internet and the use of laptops in the classroom without the professor's permission.